 - The collector of taxes

 As the custodian of all County funds, the County receives money from several sources.
 The principal source of revenue is from property taxes.
 Other income is received from state and federal grants, interest income, and various service and license fees.
-Many County departments, such as the County Clerk, Building and Zoning collect money in the course of their business.
+Many County departments, such as the County Clerk and the Building Department collect money in the course of their business.
 This money is periodically deposited with the Treasurer’s Office, which is in a sense, the County’s bank.
 Besides revenue items, the Treasurer is responsible for large amounts of money in various trust and agency funds.

 The Treasurer maintains well over $1 million in daily cash and investment balances.